ahedberg/comp116-ahedberg/forensics/README.md

     * A picture of what appears to be a father and daughter on an amusement park ride
     * A logo for "Maniac: Home of the Social Engineer Tool-Kit"
+    * A screenshot indicating that Metasploit was uninstalled
 <!--- TODO not done here! -->

 9. There are encrypted files on this system.
 While Autopsy was ingesting the SD